psychopattt/Snake/README.md

   - Support for Xbox and Playstation controllers

 ## Download
-A Windows executable (exe) is available on [Itch.io](https://psycho-pattt.itch.io/snake)
+A Windows executable (exe) is available on [Itch.io](https://psycho-pattt.itch.io/snake).
+You can also build Linux and MacOS executables using the source code and pyInstaller.

 ## Project setup
 To set up the project, you need `Python 3` as well as `pip`.

+1. Download the project

-1. Install the required packages
+2. Install the required packages
 ```cmd
 pip install -r requirements.txt
 ```

-2. Run the project
+3. Run the project
 ```cmd
 py scripts/main.py
 ```